 The Supreme Court of India has been immensely involved in the development of laws governing cheque-bouncing cases.
-As payments by cheque have become more common, especially in commercial transactions, the problem of cheque dishonour has emerged as an important question in financial law in India.
-The Arbitration and Conciliation Act 1996 governs the offence of bounced cheques and its legal remedies under Section 138 of the Negotiable Instruments Act 1881.
+As payments by cheque have become more common, especially in commercial transactions, the problem of cheque dishonor has emerged as an important question in financial law in India.
+The Arbitration and Conciliation Act 1996 governs the offense of bounced cheques and its legal remedies under Section 138 of the Negotiable Instruments Act 1881.
 Some major points of this act have been explained by the Supreme Court in many of its judgments over the years.

 We have seen in the recent past landmark decisions being passed by the Indian Supreme Court that have given better clarity on issues that are namely, the burden of proof, the aspect of intent to cheat, jurisdiction on a case arising under Section 138 of the Negotiable Instruments Act, and the time of strict compliances.
 The two cases have general and worthwhile lessons for people giving or receiving cheques in capacity as individuals or corporate entities.
 This blog will provide an analysis of these recent judgments and will focus on issues that this blog’s readers should know about.